Building skills in developing

 This program includes topics on the methodology, skills, and techniques necessary for aligning e-learning strategies with business

 strategies.
-Courses in this program provide the foundation for today’s instructional development that focuses on aligning skills
+This program provides the foundation for today's instructional development that focuses on aligning skills

 and knowledge needed to achieve organizational strategic goals and objectives.
 Content also provides the knowledge and skills

 for planning and designing e-learning instruction in training areas to match today's varied company business needs based on identifiable

 learning objectives, rapid authoring tools, content requirements, and outcomes.

 - Explain the differences between traditional and online learning instruction

 - Construct and deploy an online lesson and incorporate e-learning technologies